mtekk/Breadcrumb-NavXT/readme.txt

 * Behavior change: The included widget now supports RDFA style, Schema.org BreadcrumbList format rather than the deprecated Google Breadcrumbs format.
 * Behavior change: Default settings for breadcrumb templates now conform to RDFA style, Schema.org BreadcrumbList format rather than the deprecated Google Breadcrumbs format.
 * New feature: Added `bcn_widget_display_trail` action to enhance the included widget’s extensibility.
+* New feature: Added `bcn_widget_display_types` action to enhance the included widget’s extensibility.
 * New feature: The plugin uninstaller has been re-factored, includes support for uninstalling in PHP5.2.
 * New feature: Unit tests added for all non-deprecated features in bcn_breadcrumb.
 * New feature: Unit tests added for the uninstaller.